ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-31.md

 ```

 <info-box>
-	Please keep in mind this new mechanism does not affect the {@link builds/guides/integration/saving-data data saved by the editor} (e.g. the output of `editor.getData()`).
+	Please keep in mind, that this new mechanism does not affect the {@link builds/guides/integration/saving-data data saved by the editor} (e.g. the output of `editor.getData()`).
 The filtering only applies during the editing when the user interacts with the editor.
 </info-box>

 If you are the author of a plugin that generates this kind of content in the {@link framework/guides/architecture/editing-engine#editing-pipeline editing pipeline} and you want it to be preserved, you can configure this when creating the element using {@link module:engine/view/downcastwriter~DowncastWriter} during the {@link framework/guides/architecture/editing-engine#conversion model–view conversion}.
 Methods such as {@link module:engine/view/downcastwriter~DowncastWriter#createContainerElement}, {@link module:engine/view/downcastwriter~DowncastWriter#createAttributeElement}, or {@link module:engine/view/downcastwriter~DowncastWriter#createEmptyElement} accept an option that will disable filtering of specific attributes: